sisihagen/website/content/en/blog/2019/08/eastern--europe-ignores-the-holocaust.md

 title: "Eastern Europe ignores the Holocaust"
 date: 2019-08-22
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "Holocaust museums are scarce in Eastern Europe, but often the collaborators and the victims of Soviet rule are paid homage"
-draft: false
 lang: en
 cover: "society"
 ---